2024 Solar Incentives Guide for Santa Monica, CA - Tax Credits & Rebates

 If I installed solar panels on my house a few years ago, can I still claim incentives?

-How much can I save on my electric bill annually if I install solar panels on my Santa Monica home?
+How much can I save annually on my electric bill if I install solar panels on my Santa Monica home?

-I want to change out my appliances for ones that are more energy-efficient.
-Are there any incentives I can apply for?
+If I change out my appliances for ones that can utilize solar energy, are there incentives that I can claim?

-Can I use both solar and another type of renewable energy to power my home?
+Can I use multiple types of renewable energy to power my home?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.